Azure/terraform-azurerm-avm-res-network-routetable/examples/example2/README.md

 <!-- BEGIN_TF_DOCS -->
-# Default example
+# Useful example

-This deploys the module in its simplest form.
+This example deployed a routing table with all the dependecies required for full functionality:
+1. Route table
+2. User Defined Routes of each type.
+3. Association with multiple subnets.
+4. Lock

 ```hcl
 terraform {